 (1) The delivered goods remain the property of the supplier until full payment has been made.

-(2) Prior to the transfer of ownership, pledging, transfer by way of security, processing or transformation is not permitted without the written consent of the supplier.
-The customer is obliged to inform us immediately of any enforcement proceedings of any kind and to give us the opportunity to file third-party proceedings; all costs incurred in this respect shall be borne by the customer.
+(2) Prior to the transfer of ownership, pledging, transfer by way of security, processing or remodelling is not permitted without the written consent of the supplier.
+The customer is obliged to inform us immediately of enforcement proceedings of any kind and to give us the opportunity to file third-party proceedings; all costs incurred in this respect shall be borne by the customer.

 .

 (3) The customer hereby assigns to the supplier all claims and rights against third parties to which it is entitled from the sale, processing, combination, mixing or other transfer of the goods, including all ancillary and preferential rights.
 The supplier hereby accepts the assignment.
 If the delivered goods - regardless of their condition - are sold, processed, mixed or otherwise transferred to third parties, all claims against the third party shall be transferred to the supplier immediately upon their creation without further ado and in full.
-The customer, who is an entrepreneur, shall only have a claim to retransfer once the liabilities to the supplier have been settled in full.
+The customer, who is an entrepreneur, shall only be entitled to retransfer once the liabilities to the supplier have been settled in full.
 If a claim of the customer against his buyer has already been assigned to a third party, his claims for reassignment against the third party shall be transferred to the supplier.

 (5) The customer is obliged to store the goods subject to retention of title professionally and carefully and to insure them adequately against loss and damage.
 The customer shall also bear the risk of loss, damage and destruction of the goods subject to retention of title.